Emjade/Markup/README.md

 # Markup
 Markup is a TextEditor which has in built Fact Checking features.
 The project was inspired by the Fake News Project which I have worked with along with the BBC.
+The following product is now being developed under [MainSpace](https://github.com/mainspace-org)

 The following is written in python2.7.
 The Following is still in developing functionality, however a prototype can be run at `archives\prototype.py`.